erenakyol09/STM32_VS_Code_Project/README.md

 Short description
 This is a CMake-based STM32 firmware project targeting the Nucleo-F767ZI board.
 The project is organized for STM32CubeMX compatibility and VS Code workflows.

+USE rm -rf build for the cloning or move location file

 Prerequisites
 - STM32CubeMX (for .ioc edits and code regeneration)
 - ARM toolchain (GCC/Clang) and CMake